mesosphere/marathon/docs/articles/service-groups.md

 Note that `/product/service` group has a defined dependency on `/product/database`.
 This means that Marathon will deploy all services in the `/product/database` group and wait for them to become ready, before proceeding with deploying any services in the group `/product/service`.
 In this case, ready is defined as all the corresponding tasks are started, and that they are healthy should health checks be defined.

-**Note:** Marathon group dependencies are "deployment time dependencies", meaning they are respected only during the initial deployment of the services.
+**Note:** Marathon service group dependencies are "deployment time dependencies", meaning they are respected only during the initial deployment of the services.
 Should any of the services fail during their respective life-cycle, they are restarted independent of defined dependecies.

-### Group scaling
+### Service group scaling

-A group and all of its trasitive services can be scaled up or down by a given factor by POSTing following payload to `/v2/groups/{group}` (e.g. `/v2/groups/product/service`):
+A service group and all of its trasitive services can be scaled up or down by a given factor by POSTing following payload to `/v2/groups/{group}` (e.g. `/v2/groups/product/service`):

 ```
 {